 Things to Note:

 - Include your country code when setting your forwarding number.
 For example, if your forwarding number is a US number, enter +1 followed by the telephone number, as in the screenshot above.

-To set up your forwarding number:
+To set up your forwarding number, follow these steps:

-- Go to your Settings and select the Calls tab.
+- Go to your user Settings.

 - Below the Outbound number, you will find the Forwarding Number box.
 Enter the phone number that you would like your calls forwarded to.